-Calstone University is both honored and proud that you have chosen our institution to educate and guide you toward your aspirations.
+Calstone College is both honored and proud that you have chosen our institution to educate and guide you toward your aspirations.
 A question often asked is, "When is it a good time to go back to school?"
-I would encourage you to consider a degree an investment in your future.
+I would encourage you to consider Calstone College as an investment in your future.
 The question might better be stated, "When is it a good time to realize my dreams and goals?"
 The answer is now.